Shiesty Season

 Shiesty Season is the debut mixtape by American rapper Pooh Shiesty.
 It was released on February 5, 2021, through Atlantic Records and 1017 Records.
 The mixtape features guest appearances from Lil Durk, Gucci Mane, Big30, 21 Savage, Veeze, Foogiano, Lil Hank, Choppa Wop, and Tay Keith.
 The "Spring Deluxe" edition of the mixtape was released on May 21, 2021.
 It features additional guest appearances from G Herbo, No More Heroes, and Lil Baby.
 A "Certified" edition of the mixtape was released on April 29, 2022.
-It features guest appearances from Gucci Mane, Jack Harlow, Lil Durk, and Lil Uzi Vert.
+It features guest appearances from Gunna, Lil Durk, Moneybagg Yo, EST Gee, Big Scarr, 42 Dugg, Baby K, Lil Uzi Vert, Gucci Mane, Big30, Fat Wizza, and Jack Harlow.

 Background

 The mixtape was announced on January 15, 2021, alongside the cover art and the release of the single "Guard Up".
 Following its release, Shiesty stated that it was "well overdue and well anticipated".
 It was released less than a year after he signed to Gucci Mane's 1017 Records, thanks to his viral track "Shiesty Summer".
 Prior to its release, Shiesty had released various singles through the label and appeared on the label compilation So Icy Summer.

 According to Shiesty, the mixtape sees him "switching it up a lot.
 I got songs from every genre".
 In an interview with Zane Lowe, he said, "You getting Big Shiest on this mixtape — I'm touching on all categories.
 Expect me getting versatile.
 It's lit.
 You can expect some big features, shooting a video to every song on there.
 We're going all the way up".
 Stereogum's Tom Breihan said the mixtape contains "eerie beats, weirdly catchy death-threats, tons of atmosphere.
 Rather than shooting for crossover ubiquity, Pooh is doing one thing really well"; as noted by The Fader's Jordan Darville, the mixtape mainly sees Pooh Shiesty "display a slouched flow hinting at an effortlessness to his skills", as he details his heavy weaponry and his love for guns in his signature Memphis drawl.
 Shiesty stated, "I got big features, big producers on here and I got my main producers I been rocking with".